 Wow!
 What a brilliant, thrilling and thought-provoking book.
-Aaru, by David Meredith, is a technological fantasy thriller about life after death.
+Aaru, by David Meredith, is a technological fantasy thriller about life after death and immortality.
 Aaru is the first book in a three book series.

 16-year-old Rose Johnson is in hospital dying of leukaemia.
 She has been undergoing treatment for 4 years and nothing is helping, she is getting weaker by the day and her body is wasting away.
 When a mysterious man turns up at the hospital offering a new treatment with no pain Rose decides to accept his offer for the sake of her younger sister Koren, who is 13 years old.

 This new treatment involves taking brain scans and thinking “happy thoughts”.
 Needless to say, Rose dies not long after.

 On her death, Rose is updated to Elysian Industries mainframe computer, called Aaru, which is a new digital world where you can live forever in cyberspace.
 Once uploaded, family and friends can then interact with you via computer, ensuring that they effectively never lose a loved one.

 Aaru itself is a new world, a virtual paradise, where inhabitants can be whatever they want to be and create whatever they desire as long as it won’t harm other residents.

 Once the distraught Koren is introduced to the digital Rose and realises that her sister lives on she becomes the face of Aaru to promote the new service.
 This soon brings Koren unwanted and dangerous attention.